Showing posts with label DnD. Show all posts

 Dearest, dearest diary, excuse me for not writing for days, but these were hectic days indeed.
 Let me try to tell you all.

 Arriving home after our meeting I used the staff entrance again, in line with my role as discreet messenger for my father.
 Stepping in quietly I could hear some of our cleaning and kitchen staff chatting amongst themselves.
 “Hey, how do you know that your house was plundered by a goblin thief?
 The lock is picked and your stuff is gone.
-And do you know how you find out that an Ogre burglar has robbed your house?
+And how do you find out that an Ogre burglar has robbed your house?
 No, no, let me tell you: Not only is your stuff missing, but also the door!”
-“And then, how would you notice that a halfling thief was the culprit?
-Well, your stuff and the door would be gone, and the place is stinking of piss!”
-A roar of laughter followed, only to collapse when the maids realized I was standing in the hallway.
+“And finally, how would you notice that a halfling thief was the culprit?
+Well, your stuff and doors would be gone, and on top of that the place is stinking of piss!”
+A roar of laughter followed, only to collapse when the maids realized I was standing in the doorway.
 “Hazel”, I said in the most calm way I could muster, “Since you demonstrate such a knowledge of the body waste of the different races, could you be so kind as to clean out the reception room.
 Yesterday my father entertained a group of dwarven customers.
 "Thank you!”
 Without further glancing I walked away, leaving a silent room that bursted out once again after I had rounded the corner to the stairs.

 Climbing up I found my father waiting on top of the stairway.
 After a long sigh he sermoned me: “So my messenger returns, took your time to find your way in the city of Nook, delivering my messages.
 Or did you have additional affairs to attend to, meeting those halfing suitors of yours?
 Helm may strike me, all those years of working and providing.
-Your mother and I came to this town and managed to gain some well doing prestige.
+Your mother and I came to this town and managed to gain some well doing and prestige.
 So she did not bear me a son, but still.
-And you, you could have been married into a proper family, with looks like that.
+And you, you could have been married into a proper family!
 But no, you had to be special, not a suitable spouse for a gnome gentleman, showing off that you’re smart.
 And what did it gain you?
 Bullied at school, despised and feared by all marriage candidates.
-With your features and the stature of our solicitors practice...Oh, at some point I was even negotiating with heads of families like the Stardusts and Moonstones (Well diary, I could claim there was some sort of flattery hidden there).
-I was out of luck when I was invited to the table by old Shadowbrook!”.
+With your features and the stature of our solicitors practice, the best houses would have been willing to accept you...Oh, at some point I was even negotiating with heads of families like the Stardusts and Moonstones (Well diary, I could claim there was some sort of flattery hidden there).
+But by now, I could only say 'thank you, good sir' very very politely when I was invited to the table by old Shadowbrook!”.

 My dearest diary, by now I was sobbing!
 My father who I respected despite his weaknesses and decline was flaying me.
 And on top of that, the thought of Silas Shadowbrook as my groom!
 The meanest bully of my school years, looking more like a bleached goblin that a gnome!
 When I tried to interrupt his plaint he placed his finger on my mouth to hush me and continued: “Hush, no complaints, no objections, no nothing!
 This is the best and probably last change for you to become a decent gnomish lady!
 The Shadowbrooks may be a bit abstruse, but they’re an old respected family, and well off.
 And let me add to this: From this moment till the moment the carriage arrives, you will be confined to your room!”
 With that he escorted me to my room and locked the door behind me.